spro/tug/README.md

 Tug is a super-simple tool to make remote server administration a tiny bit easier.
 It lets you define common tasks as sets of shell scripts, and provides a simple way to execute those scripts remotely from the comfort of your local shell.

+### 1. Install

+Install `tug` globally with  `npm install -g tug`

-### 1. Define a tug script.
+### 2. Define a tug script

-Let's say we want to deploy our website (boat.com) by pulling from a git repository and restarting nginx.
-We have three hosts to deploy updates to, (each of which has an entry in `~/.ssh/config`).
-Create a `.tug` file called `~/.tug/boat.tug` like so:
+We want to deploy our website, *boat.com*, by pulling updates from a git repository, building the dependencies, and restarting the HTTP daemon.
+We have three load-balanced web servers and we need to perform the same steps on each.

+Make sure each host has an entry in `~/.ssh/config`, and create a `.tug` file called `~/.tug/boat.tug`:

 ```
 [hosts]